CSRS Voluntary Contributions Transfer to a Roth IRA

 Do You Make “Too Much Money” for a Roth IRA?

-In the CSRS retirement classes I teach, lots of people are familiar with Roth IRAs.
+Many CSRS federal employees are familiar with Roth IRAs.
 But many thought they made ‘too much money’ to have a Roth – so they stopped looking any further into Roth IRAs.

 Let’s look at an example where you make ‘too much money’ to qualify for a Roth IRA.
-Say you’re married, and between the two of you, you make $200,000 a year.
+Say you’re married, and between the two of you, you make over $203,000 a year.
 You would not be eligible to contribute directly to a Roth IRA.

 You could open a CSRS VCP account.
 Fund it with the $40,000.
 Open a Roth (but don’t fund it yet).
 File the paperwork to withdraw your VCP and transfer the contributions to your Roth IRA.
 While this is not the most common way to fund a Roth – we’re still playing by all of the rules.